Mindfulness for Students: Exam Prep That Actually Works | SwaVid Learning Journal

 ## Key Links

-- [SwaVid](https://swavid.com/)
+- [Product](https://swavid.com/#product)

 - [Home](https://swavid.com/)

-- [About](https://swavid.com/about)
+- [Journal](https://swavid.com/blogs)

 - [Harvard Health Publishing — Understanding the stress response](https://www.health.harvard.edu/staying-healthy/understanding-the-stress-response)